 Positions in Advanced manufacturing, Emerging Areas and Operations Research & Industrial Design

-The Department of Mechanical Engineering at The University of Texas at Austin invites applications from outstanding applicants in the following three areas of interest:
+The Department of Mechanical Engineering at The University of Texas at Austin invites applications from outstanding applicants in the following four areas of interest:

 The University of Texas at Austin is an Equal Opportunity, Affirmative Action Employer.
 Women and minorities are especially encouraged to apply.